Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 (3) For $X=\C\P^2$, a complete list of rational unicuspidal curves with one Puiseux pair $(p,q)$ was obtained (cf. \cite{F}).
 A direct verification shows that Conjecture 1.15 is true for these curves, where the bound $m_{p,q}$ is even sharp in infinitely many cases, i.e., $(p,q)=(d-1,d)$ or $(d/2,2d-1)$ where $d$ is the degree of the curve.
 See Example 6.7.
 In particular, the bound $m_{p,q}$ is optimal for $q=p+1$ and $q=4p-1$.
 On the other hand, one can produce examples of curves in a rational surface which show that $m_{p,q}$ is also optimal for $p=2,3,4$ and $5$.
 See Examples 6.8 and 6.9.

-(4) We have checked Conjecture 1.15 against examples of rational cuspidal curves in $\C\P^2$ or in a Hirzebruch surface (low degree curves as well as some infinite families of curves) which are not unicuspidal but contain a cuspidal singularity with one Puiseux pair.
+(4) We have checked Conjecture 1.15 against examples of rational cuspidal curves in $\C\P^2$ or in $\C\P^1\times \C\P^1$ (low degree curves as well as some infinite families of curves) which are not unicuspidal but contain a cuspidal singularity with one Puiseux pair.
 (See \cite{Moe} for a nice overview, with many examples and references to the literature.)
-Rational unicuspidal curves with one Puiseux pair can be produced from such examples, and we were not able to find any counterexample to Conjecture 1.15, but rather, we found many examples for which the bound in Conjecture 1.15 is sharp.
+Rational unicuspidal curves with one Puiseux pair can be produced from such examples, and we are not able to find any counterexample to Conjecture 1.15, but rather, we find many examples for which the bound $m_{p,q}$ in Conjecture 1.15 is sharp.

 (5) Let $C$ be a rational unicuspidal curve with one Puiseux pair.
 Blow up at the singularity of $C$ and let $\tilde{C}$ be the proper transform.
 Assume $\tilde{C}$ is singular, which is also a rational unicuspidal curve with one Puiseux pair.
 One can show that it is not possible to improve the upper bound in Conjecture 1.15 (but rather, one often relaxes it) by passing from $C$ to its proper transform $\tilde{C}$.
 See Lemma 6.10 for more details.